Kanuty/Tengri/README.md

 There is no information what "last month" mean.
 Is this a last month from today?
 Or is it last month of the year?
 Or maybe last mont with income data?
 Because of that, implementation of this column is a "Work in Progress".
 Right now, Last month income is equal to sum of incomes from december.
 User can't change it.
 Nevertheless a function that sum income have a parameter that controll a month of sum.
 Right now, there is no validation of the year so function would add income from all decembers.

+Searching:
+If quantity of results is larger than 50 (number of records displayed on 1 site), all result will be displayed on site.
+If someone try to switch site or sort result, result of searcher will be no displayed untill at least 1 character from a search input will be removed or added.
+Also, searching mechanism have a nested for loop.
+It has to be refactored in a future.
+O(n^2) time complexity is meh.

 Testng:
 Unit tests coverage = 0%.

+Income (general):
+I would advice to use integer as a representation of income, not floats.
+108479 \*10^-2 insteed of 1084.79 Currently there is a possibility of error when performing calculations.
+Also I am not sure if performing potentialy processor heavy calculation, like counting average income, on a user side is the optimal solution.